Instacart, Amazon workers strike as labor unrest grows during coronavirus crisis

 “The health and safety of our entire community - shoppers, customers, and employees - is our first priority,” it said in a statement.

-It was not clear how many Instacart workers who fulfill and deliver orders to customers were participating in the strike, Bain told Reuters.
+It was not clear how many Instacart workers were participating in the strike, Bain told Reuters.
 Bain has created a Facebook group with 15,000 members.
 She said hundreds more have reached out to her in light of Monday’s campaign.

 In posts on social media, people who said they were Instacart workers demanded hazard pay to account for the dangers of working while most people stay home to comply with state, local and federal government guidance.